redbooth/aerofs-sdk-python/examples/authentication.md

 treated with caution; many destructive actions may be taken by users with this scope.

-The later is slightly more complex.
-The following code block illustrates the OAUTH flow for this SDK.
+The latter is slightly more complex.
+The following code block illustrates the OAuth flow for this SDK.

 ```python
 import aerofs